2

 How much do entry level statistics jobs pay per hour?

-As of Jun 8, 2026, the average hourly pay for entry level statistics in Washington is $21.58, according to ZipRecruiter salary data.
+As of Aug 17, 2026, the average hourly pay for entry level statistics in Washington is $21.58, according to ZipRecruiter salary data.
 Most workers in this role earn between $18.22 and $24.23 per hour, depending on experience, location, and employer.

-What are entry level statistics jobs?
+What is an entry level statistician?

 Entry level statistics jobs are positions designed for individuals who are just starting their careers in data analysis and statistical fields.
 These roles typically involve tasks such as collecting, analyzing, and interpreting data, as well as creating reports and visualizations to support decision-making.
 Common job titles include statistical assistant, data analyst, or research assistant.
 Entry level positions usually require a bachelor’s degree in statistics, mathematics, or a related field, and proficiency in statistical software like Excel, R, or SPSS.

-What are the key skills and qualifications needed to thrive as an Entry Level Statistician, and why are they important?
+What are the key skills and qualifications needed to thrive as an entry level statistician, and why are they important?

 To thrive as an Entry Level Statistician, you need a solid background in mathematics, statistical analysis, and a relevant degree such as statistics, mathematics, or a related field.
 Familiarity with statistical software like R, SAS, SPSS, or Python is typically required, and knowledge of data visualization tools is a plus.
 Strong analytical thinking, attention to detail, and effective communication skills help you interpret and explain complex data findings to diverse audiences.
 These competencies are crucial for delivering accurate insights and supporting data-driven decision-making within organizations.